 “Due to the unregulated nature and lack of transparency surrounding the operations of many Bitcoin trading venues, they may experience fraud, security failures or operational problems, which may adversely affect the value of our Bitcoin.”

-These uncertainties have turned Bitcoin into a wildly volatile asset, which has made financial institutions hesitant to adopt or take a major stake in the cryptocurrency.
+These uncertainties have turned Bitcoin into a wildly volatile asset, making financial institutions hesitant to adopt or take a significant stake in the cryptocurrency.
 Those who have may have regrets depending on which direction the cryptocurrency takes on a given month, a feeling shared by many retail investors.

-Most governments (including the United States) aren’t totally sure about how to regulate Bitcoin and other cryptocurrencies.
+Most governments (including the United States) aren’t sure about regulating Bitcoin and other cryptocurrencies.